 I never saw the club's hallowed Heisman Room, but if the lobby and the bar where we had lunch were representative of the rest of the building, I'd describe the facility as being traditionally, conservatively decorated.
 If "decorated" is even the right word.
 While its exterior remains unmistakably Art Deco, everything I saw inside was, um, uninspired.
 Not cheap, but not creative, either.
 Thick carpeting, most of it red.
 Dim lighting, mostly from fixtures that were either original or very dated.
 Lots of dark wood paneling.
 And the dull scent of liquor permeating everything... or was that stale body odor from decades of sweaty athletic activities?

 During lunch hours, at least, the bar rarely saw more than half its tables occupied.
 The actual bar - which my employers said used to be packed three to four people deep, all raucous and boisterous back in the day - was always deserted now.
-Partly because modern business practices frowned on prolific public alcohol consumption, but mostly because the DAC's membership was so scant.
+Partly because modern business practices frown on prolific public alcohol consumption, but mostly because the DAC's membership was so scant.

 These members were affluent people, to be sure, but not from Manhattan's highest echelon.
 And they weren't all male, although most of them were.
 I never saw anybody famous, or even athletic, frankly.
 These were New York's working wealthy; people who could afford a bit of panache but still knew how much effort it took to pay for it.
 I got the impression most of us were noshing on a corporate account, not a personal one.
 At the end of a meal, my bosses would discreetly sign off on a check without even looking at it, the protocol being only to approve its addition to their monthly tab.
 No cash or credit cards ever appeared.